TalhaZubiya/AI-Powered-Email-Automation/README.md

 # AI-Powered-Email-Automation
-A no-code AI-powered email automation system for e-commerce customer support using AI and workflow tools.
-# AI-Powered-Email-Automation

 ## Overview
 This is a no-code AI-powered email automation system designed for e-commerce customer support.
 It automatically responds to customer emails using AI and a knowledge base.